materialsproject/atomate2/docs/user/codes/openmm.md

 docker pull USERNAME/ligpargen:latest
 ```

 On NERSC, users have the option of using [Shifter](https://docs.nersc.gov/development/containers/shifter/how-to-use/) or [Podman](https://docs.nersc.gov/development/containers/podman-hpc/overview/).
-We recommend Podman in this case to circumvent additiona user-level permission requirements.
+We recommend Podman in this case to circumvent additional user-level permission requirements.
 The following Podman commands will work:

 ```bash
 podman-hpc login docker.io